manicar2093/charly_team_api/README.md

 ### Testing

 All test run using `.env` that you create from `.env.example`.
-It is need to create the database `charly_team_db_test` and after that just run the make command `make test` and all test should run without any problem.
+It is need to create the database `health_records_db_test` and after that just run the make command `make test` and all test should run without any problem.

 Into the package ```testfunc``` there is a func to start environment for testing purposes.